marcosmhs/flutter_controle_financeiro/README.md

 </table>
 </center>

-## Próximos passos
+## Next steps
-- Correção de pequenos bugs na atualização de dados
+- Correction of Minor bugs on refresh in main screen
-- Tela de parcelamento
+- Installment bills
-- Armazenamento de dados em cache local
+- Local cache data so the app could work offline